CSBiology/CSBlog/docs/posts/6_LabelEfficiencyCalculator.md

         charge
         f
 ```
-We can now apply our `generateIsotopicDistribution` function to a sample peptide, in this case AAGVLDNFSEGEK
+We can now apply our `generateIsotopicDistribution` function to a example peptide, in this case _AAGVLDNFSEGEK_.
 ```Fsharp
 let midaPattern =
     "AAGVLDNFSEGEK"